scorpiodiagrams/maths/wiki/sidebar.md

 Length of hypotenuse from the other two sides)
 #Jump( vectors \Diamond Vectors
 # \Diamond Vectors
+Collections of numbers that can be used to represent positions.
 )
 #Jump( complex_numbers \Diamond Complex Numbers
 # \Diamond Complex Numbers
+Numbers that can represent the square root of negative numbers.
 )
 #Jump( differentiation \Diamond Differentiation
 # \Diamond Differentiation
+Finbding the slope of a curve.
 )
 #Jump( simultaneous_equations \Diamond Simultaneous Equations
 # \Diamond Simultaneous Equations
+Several equations with several variables of unknown value.
+Sometimes you can work out what the unknowns are by combining the equations.
 )
 #Jump( notation \Diamond Notation
 # \Diamond Notation